 - Other examples: Science – Extension work, peer teaching (stronger teach weaker), mixed ability groups.

-- ICT & Computing: Teach same material many different ways, graphics/diagrams and altered questions.
+- Computer Science: Teach same material many different ways, graphics/diagrams and altered questions.
 All the students are also engaged through different challenges.
 Peer teaching is encouraged in order to facilitate differentiation and learning.